ColinB19/ColinB19.github.io/_posts/2021-05-02-book-rec-overview.md

 ```
 This will load the variable mult with 4 then render the `index.html` template in your templates folder.
 This is the foundation of flask.

 - I then put together various pages and routes.
 I am most proud of my search engine which queries a database I host on AWS (which I talk about in the next section).
-I'd like to get a search engine that can handle typos in the future... one step at a time!
+I'd like to get a search engine that can handle typos in the future, but let's just handle one step at a time.
 For this step I needed to learn SQLAlchemy, a package that allows python to interface with a SQL database.

 - I then had to learn about forms, models, registration and logging in of users with password encryption, environment variables and more!
 Most of this can be found in Corey's series (I seriously cannot recommend this enough).